 01 of 08

 If you’re a Starbucks aficionado, it’s worth noting that the original Starbucks is located right outside the main building’s entrance.
-Sure, what you’ll find inside is mostly the same as what you’ll find at any given Starbucks (and there are more than a few in Seattle, sometimes within view of each other), but it’s from the original Starbucks.
-The place that started it all.
+Sure, what you’ll find inside is mostly the same as what you’ll find at any given Starbucks (and there are more than a few in Seattle, sometimes within view of each other), but this coffee shop fare is from the original Starbucks!
+The place that started it all!
 Home of the caffeine craze.
 If that moves you, then grab a latte before you start your food adventure.

 02 of 08

 Piroshky is a type of Russian pastry brought to Seattle by Piroshky Piroshky Bakery at the market (right across from the main building’s entrance).
-These simple little hand pies are delicious and varied and worth a try.
+These simple little hand pies are delicious and varied and one of the best things you can eat at Pike Place Market.
 If you want something sweet, the bakery has got you covered with apple cinnamon rolls, chocolate cream hazelnut rolls, and other sweet pastries.
 If you want something savory, there’s a variety of veggie and meat pies, including a smoked salmon pie that’s shaped like a fish.
 Pick the flavor that speaks to your heart and it likely won’t disappoint.

 03 of 08